 Building a chicken coop that fits your needs is what you should really consider before you spend a lot of money.

-Building a chicken coop is really not that complicated.
-Chicken housing comes in many shapes, sizes, and designs.
+Chicken housing can come in many shapes, sizes, and designs.

 with raising a few chickens, but don't want to spend a lot of money on